 • 1.
 Sakai City

 • Sakai City is renowned as a leading production area for Japanese knives, where many craftsmen continue to create high-quality knives using traditional techniques.
-This passion and dedication have earned Sakai City's knives high praise from professional chefs globally.
+This passion and dedication have earned Sakai City’s knives high praise from professional chefs worldwide.
 In fact, it is said that over 98% of professional chefs use Sakai City’s Japanese knives, reflecting their exceptional sharpness and ease of use.

 • 1-1.
 Features of Sakai's Japanese Knives